firmhouse/db_backup/README.md

 It is meant to run as a scheduled job via Cron.

-## configuration
+## Configuration sample

-This is a sample of the configuration file:
+This is a sample of the config.yml file.

 ``` yml
 aws_secret_access_key: secret_access_key